 We hope to see raw material suppliers in other countries increase production to a scale that allows reasonable pricing.
 And with luck — and your help — the SARMs Control Act will be a dud (again).

 In any case, don’t panic.
-But also don’t be alarmed if/when you start to see permanent outages on our site and others.
+But also don’t be alarmed if/when you start to see outages on our site and others.
 Also be very careful where and when you buy, now more than ever.

 New and related Q & A’s added to our FAQ:

 Based on a very large last order, our stock level on primary sellers remains strong.
 However, we are out of S-4 and S-23, and low on SR-9009 and YK-11.
 We ware working diligently on new suppliers.
 Please note the ”in stock qty” displayed on product pages represents the number of bottled, sealed, prepared units we have ready and available to sell at any given time, not necessarily our total available stock level.